A low carb diet reduces the intake of carbohydrates by eliminating foods like rice, pasta, and bread from your diet.

 Hair Loss and Low-Carb Diets

 Carbohydrates and protein have 4 calories per gram compared to fat which has 9 per gram.
 Removing large quantities of carbs from your diet also removes large amount calories.

 These types of low carb diets may also cause mineral and vitamin deficiencies, depending on the severity of the restriction.

 Does Low-Carb Diets Cause Hair Loss?

 The body uses carbohydrates for energy and helps all of the body processes to work effectively.
 Low carb diets can restrict the body to get its required energy, leading it to break down fat for energy.
 Also, low carb diets restrict calories by eliminating various foods from the diet.
-The combination of nutritional and caloric restriction puts the body under stress, which can cause hair to enter the resting stage.
+The combination of nutritional and caloric restriction if you’re trying to lose weight puts the body under stress, which can cause hair to enter the resting stage.